-1 Witnesses appearing on behalf of the Consumer Advocate: 2 3 Mr. Christopher Tait, F.C.A.S., M.A.A.A., Milliman, Inc., Wayne, Pennsylvania 4 Dr. Basil Kalymon, Professor of Finance, Richard Ivey School of Business, 5 University of Western Ontario 6 Ms. Edwina Walsh, Senior Policy Analyst, Policy and Planning Division, 7 Department of Transportation and Works, Government of Newfoundland 8 and Labrador 9 Ms. Kimberly A. Harding, Director, Information Services, 10 Royal Newfoundland Constabulary Ms. Lenora Taylor, Supervisor of Driver Records, Department of Motor Vehicles, 11 12 Government of Newfoundland and Labrador 13 Ms. Barbara Reid, Insurance Consultant, Regional Office of Human Resources and 14 Skills Development Canada for Newfoundland and Labrador 15 16 Final written submissions were filed by IBC, the Consumer Advocate, and Unifund on 17 November 29, 2004, and by Board Hearing Counsel on November 30, 2004.
+1 Witnesses appearing on behalf of the Consumer Advocate: 2 3 Mr. Christopher Tait, F.C.A.S., M.A.A.A., Milliman, Inc., Wayne, Pennsylvania 4 Dr. Basil Kalymon, Professor of Finance, Richard Ivey School of Business, 5 University of Western Ontario 6 Ms. Edwina Walsh, Senior Policy Analyst, Policy and Planning Division, 7 8 Department of Transportation and Works, Government of Newfoundland and Labrador o 9 Ms. Kimberly A. Harding, Director, Information Services, 10 Royal Newfoundland Constabulary Ms. Lenora Taylor, Supervisor of Driver Records, Department of Motor Vehicles, 11 12 Government of Newfoundland and Labrador 12 Ms. Barbara Reid, Insurance Consultant, Regional Office of Human Resources and 13 Skills Development Canada for Newfoundland and Labrador 15 Skins Development Canada for Newfoundiand and Eabrador 16 Final written submissions were filed by IBC, the Consumer Advocate, and Unifund on 17 November 29, 2004, and by Board Hearing Counsel on November 30, 2004.
 18 19 In addition to the sworn evidence given at the hearing, additional evidence was entered through 20 information, consents and exhibits filed during the hearing, and through undertakings by the 21 parties.
-The Board has considered all the evidence before it in this proceeding, and will refer 22 directly to the evidence upon which it based its findings as set out in this Decision.
+The Board has considered all the evidence before it in this proceeding, and will refer 22 diversation to the avoidance upon which it have dite findings as set out in this Desiries 22 directly to the evidence upon which it based its findings as set out in this Decision.

-1

-2 3.0 ACTUARIAL EVIDENCE AND ANALYSIS
+ACTUARIAL EVIDENCE AND ANALYSIS

-3

-4 3.1 Actuarial Issues Raised
+3.1 Actuarial Issues Raised

-The IBC and the Consumer Advocate filed actuarial evidence with respect to Mercer's actuarial report and its assumptions and findings.
-Both the IBC's actuary, Mr. Miller of Exactor Insurance Services Inc., and the Consumer Advocate's actuary, Mr. Tait of Milliman, Inc., agreed that the approach and methodology used by Mercer in its 2005 benchmark report was reasonable and in accordance with accepted actuarial practice.
-However both raised concerns with respect to certain issues and assumptions of Mercer and provided alternate assumptions for the Board's consideration.
+6 The IBC and the Consumer Advocate filed actuarial evidence with respect to Mercer's actuarial 7 report and its assumptions and findings.
+Both the IBC's actuary, Mr. Miller of Exactor Insurance 8 Services Inc., and the Consumer Advocate's actuary, Mr. Tait of Milliman, Inc., agreed that the 9 approach and methodology used by Mercer in its 2005 benchmark report was reasonable and in accordance with accepted actuarial practice.
+However both raised concerns with respect to 10 11 certain issues and assumptions of Mercer and provided alternate assumptions for the Board's 12 consideration.